 What makes Manta different is that we are consciously, continuously, asking the question ‘why’ – Kwanini?
 What does Pemba need to continue to thrive as a natural, cultural island paradise.
 The Kwanini approach includes knowledge transfer, empowerment and involvement to create a bright future.

-The Manta Resort is situated on a remote island off the east coast of Africa – probably as far away from civilization as most travelers might ever find themselves.
+Manta is situated on a remote island off the east coast of Africa – probably as far away from civilization as most travelers might ever find themselves.
 A stay offers the chance to switch off the noisy, pressurised, polluted electronic world and enter a completely different one – not as a tourist, but as a sentient human being with simple needs – sunshine, fresh sweet-smelling air, natural food, a pristine comfortable bed and friendly company to care for you and yours.
 All to be found folded into the edge of a primitive forest and set on rising land overlooking the purest, most turquoise waters that ever caught your breath – these waters hide secrets of the most exquisite kind – coral reefs unspoilt – and they are fringed by snow white, delicately soft sand on one of the most beautiful beaches in the world.
 Read More

 This is Manta, our treasured, remote island hideaway where you can feel the simplicity of a naturally evolved traditional Swahili island culture – and timeless peace and quiet.